djaus2/BruceEckel.github.io/_posts/2015-10-17-are-java-8-lambdas-closures.md

 You might expect `Integer` to produce a reference to a heap object, so is this a mistake or a bug?
-No: both `int` and `Integer` get special treatment as stack-based variables (the compiler has the option of doing this, and apparently it will tell us, as it does above, when it happens).
+No: both `int` and `Integer` get special treatment as stack-based variables (the compiler has the option of putting things on the stack, and apparently it will tell us, as it does above, when this happens).
 And the argument goes that in a pure functional language there are no variables, only values, so it's unreasonable to expect lambdas to close over variables.

 How do we fix the problem?
 By forcing the object to be on the heap.
 For
 example: